atkell/learn-ruby/README.md

 # learn-ruby
-My adventure in learning python the "hard way".
+My adventure in learning Ruby the "hard way".